NicoOhR/Sicarii/assets/gv3b_pt2/gv3b.md

 be just exactly outside of the field, reseting the simulation.

-Some rethinking needs to be done on this, and I might just ditch the external simulation entierly, and instead write the physics solver myself in an entierly differentiable manner.
+Some rethinking needs to be done on this, and I might just ditch the external simulation, and instead write the physics solver myself in an entierly differentiable manner.
 Still, I'm not sure what the appropriate cost function would be, I flirted briefly with a Lyapunov based cost function, but by the very nature of the problem, there cannot be an equilibirium point.
+My running theory is I could probably modify the above genetic algorithm to train the neural network to find somewhat stable configurations.

 Until I figure out the finer points of dynamical systems, I choose to put this one on the back bench.